 For further information on the completed Equipex CRITEX, you can visit the programme website : ouvrir

-Deploying innovative instrumentation
+Deploying an innovative and all-field instrumentation

 Discover the “hidden” compartments of Critical Zone

 Our knowledge of the deep structure of the Critical Zone, is indeed, rather limited, while its plays a main role in many key processes such as groundwater circulation and storage, water-exchange between soil and vegetation or soil formation and sediment production.
 Sylvain Pasquet’s expertise in geophysical imagery has been used to “highlight” these “hidden” compartments of the Critical Zone using geophysical methods available through CRITEX.